Statistics Explained

 Seawater acidification poses a risk to the marine environment and global climate regulation

-Seawater acidification occurs when increased levels of carbon dioxide (CO2) from the atmosphere are absorbed by the ocean.
+Seawater acidification occurs when increased levels of carbon dioxide (CO2) from the atmosphere are absorbed by the sea.
+The global yearly ocean carbon uptake is showing that the amount of carbon absorbed by the sea is increasing each year, mainly due to higher CO2 concentrations in the atmosphere.
+While the ocean helps in mitigating atmospheric warming by absorbing this greenhouse gas, its capacity to do so is limited and the oceans chemistry is fundamentally changing.
 Acidification reduces calcification and affects biochemical processes such as photosynthesis, with knock-on effects for entire ecosystems [1].
 Because cold water absorbs more CO2, polar regions are disproportionately hard hit by acidification.
 Research has shown that organisms relying on calcification (for example, mussels, corals and plankton) and photosynthesis (plankton and algae) are particularly vulnerable to increased acidity [2].
+A decline of coral reefs does not only lead to habitat loss for many species and impacts on the food chain, but also increased flood risk due to coastal erosion.

-Before industrialisation, pH levels varied between 8.3 and 8.2.
-Since 1985, these levels have been declining at a steady rate, with the global mean surface seawater pH reaching an unprecedented low of 8.049 in 2021.
-EU leadership to mitigate climate change (see the article on SDG 13 ‘Climate action’) is thus of vital importance for reaching the SDG target 14.3 on minimising seawater acidification.
+Before industrialisation, surface seawater pH levels varied between 8.3 and 8.2.
+Since 1985, the Copernicus Marine Services has been monitoring ocean acidification, showing that these levels have been declining at a steady rate, with the global mean surface seawater pH reaching an unprecedented low of 8.047 in 2022.
+Unless CO2 emissions are significantly reduced, ocean acidification is projected to double or triple by 2100.
+EU leadership in mitigating climate change (see SDG 13) is thus vital for reaching the SDG target 14.3 on minimising seawater acidification.

 Pollution continues to threaten the marine environment